Graph

 We don’t just want to provide raw data, but actionable knowledge that helps answer these questions

-About
+About PFAS Contamination

-What are PFAs?
+What are PFAS?

 PFAS: A group of thousands of manmade chemicals

-• "Forever Chemicals": due to their properties, they don not break down easily
+• Informally named "Forever Chemicals", due to their properties, they do not break down easily

-Toxicology and human health impacts of PFAS:
+Toxicology and human health impacts of PFAS according to ATSDR (CDC):

 • Exposure and effects are poorly understood and likely underestimated